skr-c0der/HTML/README.md

 # HTML
-This is a code saved for HTML
+This is a code saved for HTML.